 Cats are allergic to many things including dust, fleas, pollen, and food.
 About 10% of cat allergies are food-related.

-I am not a veterinarian and I recommend seeking the advice of a vet before making a purchase.
-Vets diagnose and prescribe the appropriate diet for food allergies.
+I am not a veterinarian and I recommend seeking the advice of a vet before continuing.

 Best Dry Cat Food for Allergies Overall: ZIWI Peak Air-Dried Cat Food